Skip to content

 The iDryer Project is a versatile series of DIY devices for drying and storing filament, as well as heating 3D printer enclosures.

-The iDryer project is completely open source.
+The iDryer project is open source.
 All drawings, schematics, firmware, and instructions are publicly available and distributed under a license that allows free use, modification, and distribution for personal use.

 Main Devices